Indominuz18/CMPT-419-Project/README.md

 ## Demo Application Usage

 1. Launch the demo: `python demo_app.py`
-2. Use the "Record" button to capture audio (or load existing samples)
-3. Visualize features using the "Extract Features" button
+2. Load audio samples using the "Load Sample" or "Load Audio File" buttons
+3. Features will be automatically extracted and visualized
 4. Classify audio using the "Classify" button

 ## Notes for TAs

 - The model is designed to work with any WAV audio samples, not just those from the SWDA corpus
+- For optimal performance, replace the `determine_label` function with your actual labeling logic using the SWDA corpus annotations
 - The demo mode will work even without training your own model, as a pre-trained model is included

+## Project Contributions

+- **Enhanced Prosodic Feature Extraction**: Implemented sophisticated analysis of pitch contours, energy patterns, and spectral features specifically optimized for question-statement discrimination
+- **Multi-Modal Deep Learning Architecture**: Developed a neural network that processes three feature streams (spectrograms, MFCCs, prosody) with specialized processing pathways and attention mechanisms
+- **Advanced Data Augmentation**: Created targeted augmentation techniques to improve model robustness and address class imbalance
+- **Interactive Classification Interface**: Built a PyQt5-based GUI application for visualization and classification of audio samples
+- **Feature Importance Visualization**: Developed visualization tools that provide interpretable insights into the acoustic features that differentiate questions from statements

 ## Visualization for Presentations

-The project includes a dedicated visualization script for generating graphics suitable for presentations and reports:
+The project includes a dedicated visualization script for generating high-quality graphics suitable for presentations and reports:

 ```
 python visualization.py